 This booklet was compiled by Leukaemia Care, a national UK blood cancer support charity.
-Leukaemia Care has kindly granted us permission to adapt the booklet for the New Zealand CLL setting, and to publish it here on our website, and make it available as a printed booklet for distribution in New Zealand.
+Leukaemia Care has kindly granted us permission to adapt the booklet for the New Zealand CLL setting, and to publish it on our website, and make it available as a printed booklet for distribution in New Zealand.
 This agreement is in line with CLL Advocates NZ's commitment to working closely with other CLL patient advocacy groups and to avoid duplicating available high quality work undertaken by others.

-Adaptation of the booklet for New Zealand conditions has been undertaken by Gillian Corbett MBChB, FRACPath, MRCP, FRACP, haematologist and Trustee, CLL Advocates NZ, Neil Graham FRACP, FRCP, Executive Director, CLL Advocates NZ, and Catherine Isaac, Trustee, CLL Advocates NZ.
+Adaptation of the booklet for New Zealand conditions has been undertaken by Gillian Corbett MBChB, FRACPath, MRCP, FRACP, haematologist and Trustee, CLL Advocates NZ, Neil Graham FRACP, FRCP, Executive Director, CLL Advocates NZ, and Catherine Isaac BA, Trustee, CLL Advocates NZ.
+Our adaptation has been reviewed and approved by Leukaemia Care.

-We are most grateful to Leukaemia Care for this very valuable contribution to our work.
+We are most grateful to Leukaemia Care for this valuable contribution, and to our sponsors for their generous support for our work.

-Date: October 2020
+Date: January 2021